devalexwhite/alexblog2025/about.md

 valley crap (I rock an iPod, play PS2/Genesis/GBA frequently, purchase physical media, etc).

-Outside of tech, I'm a father of 1 (soon to be 2), an avid cyclist and less avid swimmer.
+Outside of tech, I'm a father of 2, an avid cyclist and less avid swimmer.
 I spend the little free time I have riding, hiking, playing with my kid or reading in a park.